 Exposure to water could also damage the Lightning connector of your accessory, so if you recently spilled a drink on your accessory, that could be why it’s not working.

 If your charging cable is the accessory that’s causing the problem, also take a close look at the USB end.
 Is there any dirt, lint, or other debris stuck in the USB end?
 If so, clean it out using an anti-static brush or unused toothbrush.
-If you don’t own an anti-static brush, you can find a great two-pack in our Payette Forward Shop.
+If you don’t own an anti-static brush, you can find a great six-pack on Amazon.

 Take A Look Inside Your Lightning Port

 If the accessory is in decent shape, take a look inside the Lightning port on your iPhone.
 Any gunk, dirt, or debris could prevent your iPhone from making a clean connection to your accessory.
 If the “This accessory may not be supported” notification is stuck on the screen or won’t dismiss, this is often the problem.

 Grab a flashlight and take a close look inside your iPhone’s Lightning port.
 If you see anything that doesn’t belong inside the Lightning port, use an anti-static brush or unused toothbrush to clean it out.